 Bottom line: Small amounts of pickle juice are unlikely to have significant effects on exercise performance.

-Claim: pickle juice cures muscle cramps
+Claim: Pickle juice cures muscle cramps

 The researchers suggested that something in the pickle juice might trigger a reflex in the mouth, sending a signal to the nerves to stop cramping.

-Claim: pickle juice lessens stomach pain
+Claim: Pickle juice lessens stomach pain

-Vinegar is a popular home remedy for soothing an upset stomach.
+Vinegar is a popular home remedy for an upset stomach.
 It also happens to be a prime ingredient in many commercially produced pickles.

 In these cases, the acidity of pickle juice may help restore stomach acidity to a healthy level.

-Claim: pickle juice cures hangovers
+Claim: Pickle juice cures hangovers

 Claim: Pickle juice soothes sunburns